gmednick/gabemednick/content/authors/gabe/_index.md

 ---

 I started my journey into the physical and biological sciences with an interest in osteopathic medicine.
 In the process of completing a biochemistry and molecular biology degree, I developed a deep interest in both physical chemistry and biochemistry.
-Already down a rabbit hole, I had to learn more.
-That lead to a PhD focussed on sensory transduction pathways and light sensing mechanisms in bacteria.
-After which, I spent two years in a wonderful teaching postdoctorate role that implemented innovative teaching practices in chemistry and biology.
-More recently, I worked as a senior scientist for a small startup with an emphasis on DNA and RNA synthesis.
-My current passions and professional pursuits include **computational biology** and **data science**.
+My curiosity resulted in a PhD focussed on sensory transduction pathways and light sensing mechanisms in bacteria.
+After which, I spent two years in a teaching postdoctorate role that implemented innovative teaching practices in chemistry and biology.
+More recently (2018-2020), I worked as a senior scientist for a small startup with an emphasis on DNA and RNA synthesis.

+My current passion and professional pursuit includes **computational biology** and **data science**.